higherordinal/FlavorConnect/production/DEPLOYMENT_GUIDE.md

 ## 8. Deployment Checklist

-- [ ] Update all initialize.php paths to absolute paths
+- [ ] Update all initialize.php paths to absolute paths (using the provided update_paths script or manually)
 - [ ] Copy `production/bluehost_config.php` to private/config directory
 - [ ] Verify the constants in bluehost_config.php are correct for your Bluehost environment
 - [ ] Create/update api-config.js with Heroku endpoints